kuralez/honeypot/README.md

 If you wish to contribute, please fork the repository, create a new branch for your changes, and submit a pull request.
 Don't forget to adhere to the project's coding guidelines and commit conventions.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code and documentation for both commercial and non-commercial purposes.
-Refer to the `LICENSE` file for more details.

 ## Disclaimer